Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __temperature_end__
   - Type: posfloat
-  - Description: TThe final temperature after completion of the reaction should be specified.
+  - Description: The final temperature after completion of the reaction should be specified.

 - __temperature_at_XY__
   - Type: posfloat